-It was shown that using the new ATHLET version, the progress of the simulation of the EASY-4 experiment is different to the old version of ATHLET.
-Using the ATHLET 3.3 stand-alone, the overflow pipe opens due to pressure fluctuations and reaching saturation temperature inside the pipe and consequently evaporation of siphon inventory, connecting the gaseous parts of drywell and wet well with each other.
+It was shown that using the ATHLET 3.3.1, the progress of the simulation of the EASY-4 experiment is different to the old version of ATHLET.
+Using the ATHLET 3.3 standalone, the overflow pipe opens due to pressure fluctuations and reaching saturation temperature inside the pipe and consequently evaporation of siphon inventory, connecting the gaseous parts of drywell and wet well with each other.
 This supresses the steam inflow from the drywell into the wet well water inventory leading to a higher pressure inside the drywell (and wet well) since no steam is condensed in the wet well water pool.
+This is not the case in ATHLET 3.3.1 anymore.

-Finally, the coupled version of ATHLET/COCOSYS of AC 2021 lead to similar results compared with AC 2019.
-Importantly, no siphon opening was predicted using ATHLET 3.3.
-However, the calculation time is larger than in the old version and a restart run differs slightly from the original simulation, i.e. it leads to inconsistent results compared with the original run.
+Finally, the coupled version of ATHLET/COCOSYS of AC 2021.1 lead to similar results compared to the versions before.
+However, the calculation time is larger than in 2019 version.

-Overall, the AC 2021 simulation demonstrates successful validation of AC - and by extension ATHLET 3.3 - against the EASY-4 test, although further investigations into the code and the input deck will be necessary.
+Overall, the AC 2021 simulation demonstrates successful validation of AC against the EASY-4 test, although further investigations into the code and the input deck will be necessary.